 Matt doesn’t believe in SEO games—that is outright manipulation of the engines to achieve high rankings.
 His primarily focus has always been on serving consumers via long-term strategies.
 The days of SEO as a distinct, independent discipline are over.
 SEO/SEM has become a more creative, diverse, and challenging profession.
 Consumers and search engines want quality content, engagement and dialogue, and social proof of a brands’ existence.
 Matt is fixated on the integration of best practices.
 He likes to say: “if we serve end-users and produce and curate high quality content, good results follow.”
 He’s dead on!

-Marking is Easy... it's doing it right that's the hard part
+Marketing is Easy... it's Doing it Right that's the Hard Part

 No matter what stage your business is in, we can help by providing you with strategy, development creative, search engine marketing, copywriting, social media solutions and much more.
 Connect with Dirigo and connect with your goals.
 Call us today at 207.291.2990

 Derek joined Dirigo in the October 2013 after three years with Sugarloaf Mountain as their full-time in-house ASP.NET & PHP web developer.
 Sugarloaf sits atop an Ingeniux CMS installation—an enterprise content managment solution that he installed and integrated.
 Earlier, Derek was the primary developer for the Stein Eriksen Lodge and the Chateaux reservation booking widgets, their marketing retarget systems, and general webmaster duties.
 At Jackson Hole Mountain Resort Derek rolled out a homespun PHP-based CMS system during their last major redesign.
 From 2000 to 2013 he freelanced, primarily developing smaller sites with Wordpress and other CMS systems, custom Tumbler themes, and single page web apps using Node.js, Express.js and Backbone.